-A Photo Walk Through Swansea Marina Part One
+A Photo Walk Through Swansea Marina at Night Part One

-Swansea Marina is an area that was once a barren piece of land.
-Before it was changed to how we see it today, it was better known as Swansea Docks during the industrial era.
+Swansea Marina is an area in the Maritime Quarter that was once a barren piece of land.
+Before it changed to how we see it today, the Maritime Quarter was better known as Swansea Docks during the industrial era.
 It was a blossoming area that exported many commodities around the world.
-Over the years, more so in the twentieth century, the area was struggling with the decline of exports.
+Over the years, more so in the twentieth century, the city was struggling with the decline of exports.
 By the 1960’s the dockyard was pretty much closed down.
 It became barren land for many years until an idea to rejuvenate the area came about in the 1970’s.

-Today, Swansea Marina is a busy area of the city with lots to see & do whether you are a local resident or a tourist.
+Today, Swansea Marina is a busy area of the city with lots to see & do whether you are a resident or a tourist.
 The images below were taken when I visited the marina for a night photo walk.
-If you plan on going I highly recommend it.
-There is plenty here to keep you occupied no matter which category of photography you are interested in.
+If you plan on going, I highly recommend it.
+There is plenty here to keep you occupied, no matter which category of photography interests you.

-Some of the images have been reduced in quality to allow fast loading of the page.
+Some of the pictures have been reduced in quality to allow fast loading of the page.
 The originals have far superior quality at a higher resolution size.

-Without any doubt, you cannot miss this building.
+Without any doubt, you cannot miss this building in the Maritime Quarter.
 Its the tallest in Wales and houses apartments.
 There is also a restaurant occupying the top three floors.
-I bet the views are absolutely great when having a meal!
+I bet the views are great when having a meal!

 National Waterfront Museum

 The National Waterfront Museum is just around the corner of where I took the images of the Meridian Tower.
-This is an interesting building at night as the windows change colour intermittently.
-It’s also great for some close-up architecture shot too.
+This building is intriguing at night as the windows change colour intermittently.
+It’s also great for some close-up architecture shots too.

 The Sail Bridge helps walkers to connect from one side of the marina to the other.
 It’s a great architectural design that is also well lit up at night.

-There is a lot to see from an architectural perspective and would need more than one evening to see it all whilst finding the perfect shot.
-What I like about taking night shots with an architecture theme is how the night sky blends bright buildings into monotone shots such as the ones below.
+There is a lot to see from an architectural perspective and would need more than one evening to see it all while finding the perfect shot.
+What I like about taking night shots with an architecture theme is how the night sky blends well with well-lit buildings in monotone shots such as the ones below.

 City Gates & Morgans Hotel

 Moving a little outwards from Swansea Marina is the centre.
-This has plenty of areas for more night photography and is a another section that i can cover in the future.
+This attractive old area has plenty of areas for more night photography and is another section that I can cover in the future.

 The Walk Back

-In total, I spent about two hours walking around a very small part of the marina but it was worth it.
+In total, I spent about two hours walking around a tiny part of the bay, but it was worth it.
 It was also very quiet and peaceful with no trouble in the area.
-Parking can be expensive if you turn up before 9pm but its nothing big.
-I hope this has inspired to visit Swansea Marina either by day or night anyway.
+Parking can be expensive if you turn up before 9 pm but its nothing significant.
+I hope this has inspired someone to visit Swansea Marina either by day or night anyway.
 Thanks for reading and viewing the images.
 I shall be completing part two very soon.